YatuLi/UCL_EEE_3rd_Year_Project_Appendix/README.md

 =======================

-1. The ONE Simulator Source Codes Based on the original source code of the ONE, I created three new classes in the routing package.
+1. The ONE Simulator Source Codes are Based on the original source code of the ONE.
+Then, I created three new classes in the routing package.
 These are
 • EnergyAwareDDRouter.java
 • EnergyAwareEpidRouter.java
 • EnergyAwareSAWRouter.java